 While similar in style, bamboo or rattan pole furniture is not wicker.
 With their Polynesian influences, if either of these does not contain some sort of woven component, they should not be called wicker.

 Any item that can be covered in interwoven patterns is indeed wicker with the inclusion of non-woven American antique stick styles.
 No longer relegated to the attic or to a back room, wicker is the style of choice in sunrooms and can even add a rustic edge for lodge decor.
-Sectional sofas and modular chairs in synthetic wraps are also making their way into contemporary living spaces and on patios.
+Sectional sofas and modular wicker chairs in natural materials or synthetic wraps which are also making their way into contemporary living spaces and on patios.

 When selecting wicker pieces, it may really boil down to personal taste, understanding how the fibers are made, where they originate and how long they may potentially last.